Skip to main content Skip to footer site map

 An updated job analysis and understanding of the job-related impacts of employing a full- or part-time employee can help you allocate responsibilities appropriately among your team.

 Employers should review the job requirements when considering the viability of part-time and full-time hours.
-Can some work demands be met on a part-time schedule?
 Squeezing a full-time job into a part-time position may pressure both the employer and the employee.
 Often, employees choose part-time jobs due to a desired work-life balance or personal time constraints.
 They may be unable or unwilling to work extra hours as needed.

 Additionally, benefit eligibility may be a differentiator between part-time and full-time jobs.
 Companies must follow applicable laws and regulations depending on the type of benefits.
-This may include the Employee Retirement Income Security Act of 1974 (ERISA) and the Affordable Care Act (ACA), which are explained in more detail below.
+This may include compliance with applicable state laws as well as the Employee Retirement Income Security Act of 1974 (ERISA) and the Affordable Care Act (ACA), which are explained in more detail below.

 What Is Considered Full-Time Employment?

-Full-time employment is just as it sounds—employees who work full-time, typically with 40 hours weekly serving as the standard benchmark.
+In general, full-time employment typically means 40 hours weekly, which serves as the standard benchmark for most employers.
 However, the Bureau of Labor Statistics (BLS) defines full-time employment as 35 or more hours weekly.
-The Affordable Care Act (ACA), on the other hand, defines full-time employment as an average of 30 or more hours weekly.
+The ACA defines full-time employment as an average of 30 or more hours weekly.

-• Statutory benefits, such as Social Security and Medicare, unemployment insurance, workers' compensation insurance, and specific leave under both the FLSA and state law.
-Typically only considered for full-time employees, some of these statutory benefits may also apply to part-time workers.
-Workers’ compensation will pay lost wages and medical costs for employees who become ill or injured as a direct result of their job as well as state unemployment benefits that may pay partial benefits to part-time employees who were terminated involuntarily.
+Statutory benefits, such as Social Security and Medicare, unemployment insurance, workers' compensation insurance, and specific leave under both the Family Medical Leave Act (FMLA) and state law.
+While typically associated with full-time employees, some statutory benefits may also apply to part-time workers.
+For instance, workers' compensation covers all employees who become ill or injured as a direct result of their job, and state unemployment benefits may pay partial benefits to part-time employees who were terminated involuntarily.

-• More comprehensive employee benefits packages, which may include retirement and health benefits in addition to paid time off and professional development.
-Employers considered Applicable Large Employers must offer full-affordable and adequate health insurance benefits under the ACA or risk a potential assessment if at least one full-time employee receives a premium tax credit when buying coverage in a government marketplace.
+More comprehensive employee benefits packages, may include retirement and health benefits in addition to paid time off, sick leave, and professional development.
+If you're an Applicable Large Employer as defined under the ACA, you must offer affordable and adequate health insurance benefits or risk a potential assessment if at least one full-time employee receives a premium tax credit when buying coverage in a government marketplace.

 What Is Considered Part-Time Employment?